Par-For-Loops/dogagatchi/README.md

 > export ATLAS_URI=mongodb+srv://database-User:database-Password@database-Cluster>>.mongodb.net/database-Name

-Finally, build the app and start the server:
+Finally, build the app and start the servers:

 > npm run build
 > npm run start
+> npm run socket

 ### Troubleshooting
 Most issues with deployment stem from problems connecting to the MongoDB Atlas database.
 Please be sure to both:

 1) Whitelist any IP addresses in MongoDB Atlas that need access to the hosted database
 2) Set up the connection string as an environment variable, either by including it locally in a .env file or by loading it into the production build by running the 'export' command included above.
+3) Additionally, the authentication strategy originally employed will require you to specify the "test users" in the Google Developer Console in order for any possible team members to access the deployed instance via Google Sign-In

 ### Contact
 Reach out to one of the following with issues.